arnold-c/PhD-Dissertation/chapter_1/introduction.typ

 Much of the world is complex, and in seeking to understand it we must often make simplifying aggregations and assumptions, create groups @boxScienceStatistics1976 @mervisCategorizationNaturalObjects1981 @rhodesDevelopmentSocialCategorization2019.
 When quantifying a student's academic achievements, or measuring distances, for example, decisions are made to create discrete categories from the underlying continuous data.
-Categorization e.g., as grades, is essential to the synthesis and interpretation of information, particularly for action; as it would be impractical to simultaneously evaluate every score a student achieved during school.
+Categorization, such as grades, is essential to the synthesis and interpretation of information, particularly for action; as it would be impractical to simultaneously evaluate every score a student achieved during school.
 Infectious diseases are no different.
 Rather than tracking pathogen loads in a population, for example, individuals are typically categorized as either susceptible, exposed/latent, infected, or removed @vynnyckyIntroductionInfectiousDisease2010a @kermackContributionMathematicalTheory1997.
 Cases are counted, providing estimates of the number of new and cumulative infected individuals at any one time; labeling individuals as infected is integral to calculation of disease burden @hesselBurdenDiseaseBurdenofDiseases2008, and the equitable and efficient allocation of vaccinations @bubarModelinformedCOVID19Vaccine2021.